-It is important that this handbook accompanies the motor home so that any future owner has the benefit of all the relevant information.
+It is important that this handbook accompanies the motorhome so that any future owner has the benefit of all the relevant information.

-This handbook is intended to give a brief overview of you motor home and its services.
-You are advised to read all individual appliance instructions which will be found in the grey information wallet supplied with your vehicle.
+This handbook is intended to give a brief overview of your motorhome and its services.
+You are advised to read all individual appliance instructions which will be found in the information wallet supplied with your vehicle.

-ALL enquiries regarding your motor home should be addressed, initially, to the dealer from whom the vehicle was purchased.
+All enquiries regarding your motorhome should be addressed, initially, to the dealer from whom the vehicle was purchased.

-Your motor home is designed to give many years of use.
-Regular maintenance is, however, necessary to ensure trouble free service.Your Auto-Trail dealer is equipped to offer service facilities, repair work and any parts you may require.
+Your motorhome is designed to give many years of use.
+Regular maintenance is, however, necessary to ensure trouble free service.
+Your Auto-Trail dealer is equipped to offer service facilities, repair work and any parts you may require.